-The perceptions of many farmers seem to be conditioned by recent experiences.
+The risk perceptions of many farmers seem to be conditioned by recent experiences.
 The experience of recent uncovered income shocks may make farmers more aware of the lack of insurance coverage for such shocks.
-In terms of the model above, the first term in brackets in equation (1) reflect this recency bias, and contributes positively to the demand for WII.
-Recent experiences may be directly yours or indirectly others in your social network.
+In terms of the model above, the first term in brackets in equation (1) reflect this recency bias, and contributes positively to the demand for index insurance.